icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [ciocheck](https://github.com/ContinuumIO/ciocheck) :warning: — Linter, formatter and test suite helper.
 As a linter, it is a wrapper around `pep8`, `pydocstyle`, `flake8`, and `pylint`.

-- [cohesion](https://github.com/mschwager/cohesion) :warning: — A tool for measuring Python class cohesion.
+- [cohesion](https://github.com/mschwager/cohesion) — A tool for measuring Python class cohesion.

 - [deal](https://deal.readthedocs.io/) — Design by contract for Python.
 Write bug-free code.
 By adding a few decorators to your code, you get for free tests, static analysis, formal verification, and much more.